-Before units can engage in cash handling activities, they must develop and implement detailed, written internal operating procedures that must be approved by University Student Financial Services and Cashier Operations (USFSCO).
+Before units can engage in cash handling activities, they must develop and implement detailed, written internal operating procedures that must be approved by University Bursar Cashier Operations office.
+Unit communications regarding payment options to their customers/payors should state that the University of Illinois System assesses a $25 returned check charge for any check payment returned by the bank.

 Procedure